learn-co-curriculum/react-hooks-props-basics-lab/README.md

 - **Watch out** for endless recursion!
-If your `ColorBox` component has no break condition to stop it from always rendering another `ColorBox`, your browser will likely become non-responsive. **pre-plan** how you are going to render the `ColorBox` before trying to code it.
+If your `ColorBox` component has no break condition to stop it from always rendering another `ColorBox`, your browser will likely become non-responsive. **Pre-plan** how you are going to render the `ColorBox` before trying to code it.
 - You may find that subtracting 0.1 from your opacity prop is leading to some strange precision errors (try logging the opacity prop with each render).
 This